neymar-jr/REFUGE-Challenge/README.md

 This is REFUGE Challenge repository

-# Optic Disc Cup Segmentation
+# Optic Disc and Cup Segmentation

 I use ResNet50 as the backbone, [refuge-evaluation](https://github.com/ignaciorlando/refuge-evaluation) to evaluate model' performance, propose two ways to improve DeepLabV3Plus-Based model's performance, .